haberdashPI/vscode-master-key/notes.md

 current issue I'm working on:

-- there's a TODO in processBindings about how to handle expanding documentation values
+- implement selection utilities multi-line paste ala vim
+- implement some more of the bindings from modalbindings.js
+- implement master-key.replaceChar

 Next up
-- implement some more of the bindings from modalbindings.js
 - start dogfooding (we need to answer the question: is this working well enough for this implementation to be viable)

 - start implementing event recording / replay for